 Adding onions to your casseroles, soups, salads, stews, and sandwiches boost the vegetable intake without adding a big number of carbs or calories to your diet.

 In addition, they have antimicrobial properties and protect against infection.
-In onions, there are antioxidants which have free radical properties which help reverse cell damage.
+In onions, there are antioxidants that have free radical properties which help reverse cell damage.
 Also, they have positive effects when it comes to the health of the bones.

 The journal Environmental Health Insights in October 2010 published a study on this topic.
-According to Imad Taj Eldin, pharmacologist and the colleagues consuming fresh onions can lower blood sugar levels in people with type 1 and type 2 diabetes.
+According to Imad Taj Eldin, a pharmacologist and colleagues consuming fresh onions can lower blood sugar levels in people with type 1 and type 2 diabetes.

 There is a need for additional research in order to determine whether onions are a useful addition to the nutritional therapy of people with diabetes.